dofusdude/dodugo/docs/ResourcesAPI.md

 ### Other Parameters

-Other parameters are passed through a pointer to a apiGetItemsQuestListRequest struct via the builder pattern
+Other parameters are passed through a pointer to a apiGetItemsResourcesListRequest struct via the builder pattern

 Name | Type | Description  | Notes